PierreMrt/game_of_life/README.md

 ## Game of Life

 Let it run and observe this small simulated 'world' evolves from its random starting point.
-Will it reach equilibirum ?
+Will it reach equilibirum or will it live forever ?

 ### World rules:
 1. Any live cell with 0 or 1 live neighbour dies because of underpopulation